 - Spool Racer Design & Competition Spool Racer Design & Competition

-Students see how potential energy (stored energy) can be converted into kinetic energy (motion).
+Students make sense of how potential energy (stored energy) can be converted into kinetic energy (motion).
 Acting as if they were engineers designing vehicles, they use rubber bands, pencils and spools to explore how elastic potential energy from twisted rubber bands can roll the spools.
-They brainstorm, prot...
+They brains...

 - Move It!
 Conservation of Energy & Energy Transfer in Crashes Move It!
 Conservation of Energy & Energy Transfer in Crashes